 Unused Icons/Rainbow Gem

 Some of these HUD icons are not used in the game.
 The first 7 gems are normally obtainable, however the rainbow colored gem is not.
 A reference to it can still be found in the final game's text file for the shop, stating "???: You'll need to buy it to see what it does!"

 Originally, there was going to be a gem that could be purchased at the store which would allow you to play as Super Sonic in more than just the final stage (similar to how it was in Sonic 2, Sonic 3, and Sonic & Knuckles whenever all seven Chaos Emeralds were collected), but that feature was removed from the final most likely because of its rushed development.

 This said, the item can still be accessed through hacking, but isn't fully functional.
-What it does is make Sonic perform a transformation animation that makes him change spikes to that of Super Sonic and float in place for a few seconds.
-It appears to be the transformation animation, which otherwise only happens in a certain cutscene.
+What it does is make Sonic perform a transformation animation that makes him change spikes to that of Super Sonic and float in place for a few seconds, with no effect otherwise.